alpeykov/selenium-nunit/README.md

 This project is a Selenium-based test automation framework using N-UNIT to automate the testing of web application.
 The project covers basic CRUD operations on items and tests various functionalities like login, search, and validation for input fields.

+## Logs
+This project also includes functionality for logging test information.
+Logs are saved in `./logs/log_tests.txt` and include details about each test execution.

 ## Tested app
 [Link](http://softuni-qa-loadbalancer-2137572849.eu-north-1.elb.amazonaws.com:85/)